SvitlanaKo/documentation/completeReference/Customers/Customers/create.rst

 #.
 Select **Tax Code** that will label the customer group taxation schema.
 See `Linking a Tax Code to a Customer or Customer Group <./../../Taxes/link-a-tax-code-to-a-customer>`_ for more information.

 #.
-Add billing and shipping address as described in the `Address Book <./../../shared/common-actions/manage-address-book>`_ section.
+Add a billing and shipping address as described in the `Address Book <./../../shared/common-actions/manage-address-book>`_ section.

 #.
 In the *Additional* section, select a Payment term to be used as a payment option available to the customer users during on the checkout.

 #.
 In the **Price Lists** section as described in `Price List Management for a Customer Group <./pricelist>`_ section.

 #.
-Click **Save** on the top right of the page.
+Click **Save** in the top right right corner of the page.

-The new Customer Group is created.
+A new Customer Group is created.

 .. finish